 Third, underwriters will evaluate the creditworthiness of the defendant, determining their ability to pay a damage award or a recovery.
 After all, even the most meritorious claim can fail to culminate in a recovery if the liable party simply lacks the economic wherewithal to pay what they owe.
 A funder’s objective analysis of this factor can even help to refine a plaintiff’s and counsel’s as to the potential range of acceptable outcomes.

 Ultimately, while every litigation funder must perform some combination of the evaluative steps outlined above, the precise implementation, as well as their relative importance to the eventual funding decision, is a balance that each funder reaches in their own way.
-LexShares utilizes its combination of its deep experience, industry metrics, procedural history, and proprietary technology to effectively assess new cases, so that investors can benefit from a expertly curated selection of investments, designed to maximize litigation outcomes for the submitting attorneys and plaintiffs and, of course, financial returns for the investing parties.
+LexShares utilizes its combination of its deep experience, industry metrics, procedural history, and proprietary technology to effectively assess new cases, so that investors can benefit from a expertly curated selection of investments, designed to maximize litigation outcomes for the submitting attorneys and plaintiffs and, of course, risk-adjusted financial returns for the investing parties.